 Penetration testing services, often shortened to the term “pentest”, is a term used when someone performs security testing on a system, application, or network.
 Penetration testing involves cybersecurity specialists who actively attempt to exploit vulnerabilities in a system or network.

 Such activities are carried out in order to find out whether the system’s overall security protections possess loopholes.
 This is so that holes within the system can be immediately corrected by patching.
 This is done so that the security contained in a system or application being tested becomes impenetrable.
-In addition to conducting testing, pentest services also document the level of security of the system or application to be tested for subsequent reports or reports to the company / customer.
+In addition to conducting testing, pentest services also document the level of security of the system or application to be tested for subsequent reports or reports to the company / customer

 Before conducting a penetration test, there will usually be a contract between the auditor / pentester and the company that aims for the application or system to be tested.